NZTechRally/nztechrally.nz/src/talks/nztechrally2025/platform-teams.md

 So my team needs to be probably the true definition of agile.
 And we need to be like, okay, I'm okay with pushing back on my quarterly plans because my customer has a moment that I need to use.
 So we need to focus on exploiting that slack when it appears.

-Cool.
-So key takeaways:
+So **key takeaways**:

-Resilience is the ability to respond to the unexpected.
+1. Resilience is the ability to respond to the unexpected.

-You want to focus on building your team and your internal customers' expertise.
+2. You want to focus on building your team and your internal customers' expertise.

-Incidents can be your superpower.
+3. Incidents can be your superpower.
 Please use them.
    They are very valuable unplanned investments that you've made.
    You might as well get as big a return on them as you humanly possibly can.

-Put a lot of effort into nurturing your community.
+4. Put a lot of effort into nurturing your community.
    You'll probably be surprised by the different ways that work and don't — but it definitely pays off.

-Focus on creating slack for your internal customers so they have that space to build their expertise.
+5. Focus on creating slack for your internal customers, so they have that space to build their expertise.

-Bonus content.
+**Bonus content:**

 Now, I don't have Ryan Gosling or anything sadly.
 But I was going to talk — and I mentioned in my abstract when I submitted this talk (but I assume everyone just submits an abstract but they haven't written the talk, so then it kind of has to organically grow) — but I mentioned I was going to talk about metrics.